 - 1.)
 Log on to the Common Service Desktop as GE Service.
-It requires the rotating security Password. - 2.)
+It requires the rotating security password. - 2.)
 Select Utilities. - 3.)
 Select Invoke SW Reload.
-This brings up the dialog as shown in the figure below.
+This brings up the dialog as shown in the below figure.

-Figure 8-79 Invoke SW Reload
+Figure 8-84 Invoke SW Reload